 BSI, the business standards company, has received the official global accreditation status from the ANSI-ASQ National Accreditation Board (ANAB) for the new Environmental Management System Standard, ISO 14001:2015 which was published earlier this month.

 To gain accredited status, BSI’s processes were independently reviewed utilizing ISO/FDIS 14001:2015 and ISO 14001:2015 (published on 15 September 2015) to ensure they operate at the highest level of quality and service.
 This provides assurance to clients that the certificates issued to them, are both credible and impartial.
 BSI is now able to carry out accredited audits to the new version of the standard meaning organizations can begin their transition process.

 The new version of the standard is a significant change from the previous version and raises the profile of Environmental Management in organizations.
 Some of the key changes to the standard include:

-Evelyn Chye, General Manager at BSI said “As ISO 14001 is the world’s leading Environmental Management System Standard, achieving ANAB accreditation is an important milestone for us that we very are proud of.
+Marc Barnes, Managing Director at BSI Australia and New Zealand said “As ISO 14001 is the world’s leading Environmental Management System Standard, achieving ANAB accreditation is an important milestone for us that we are very proud of.
 We have invested heavily in making sure that we provide our clients with the best service possible to transition early to the new standard so that they can start to see the benefits quickly.
 ISO 14001:2015 raises the profile of environmental management to a new level so organizations should see numerous benefits including better efficiencies and environmental performance, as well as helping them meet environmental requirements.”